bbauska/meta-react-basics/README.md

 }
 ```

-**Step 4:** Finally, you saved your changes and viewed the app in the
+<b>Step 4:</b> Finally, you saved your changes and viewed the app in the
 browser.

 ## 14. The React project structure